 - Held annually on the 3rd Saturday of September at Moonlight Beach, the Wavecrest Woodies meet is the longest-running and largest gathering of these wood-paneled vehicles in the world.
 It’s the self-proclaimed "Granddaddy of all Woodie Meets."

 - The annual Encinitas April Street Fair takes place over two days each Spring.
-This free, family friendly event features arts and crafts vendors, children's rides, unique foods and five live music stages.
+This free, family friendly event features arts and crafts vendors, children's rides, unique foods and live music on multiple stages.

 - Established in 1989, the Encinitas Fall Festival is a holiday street faire with live entertainment on two stages, children's rides, food and shopping at over 400 vendors plus 200 local stores specializing in arts and crafts, antiques, clothing and items from around the world.